Infrared VISTA View of Stellar Nursery in Monoceros

 APEX Image of a Star Forming Filament in Taurus

 This image from the APEX telescope, of part of the Taurus Molecular Cloud, shows a sinuous filament of cosmic dust more than ten light-years long.
 In it, newborn stars are hidden, and dense clouds of gas are on the verge of collapsing to form yet more stars.
-The cosmic dust grains are so cold that observations at submillimetre wavelengths, such as these made by the LABOCA camera on APEX, are needed to detect their faint glow.
+The cosmic dust grains are so cold that observations at submillimeter wavelengths, such as these made by the LABOCA camera on APEX, are needed to detect their faint glow.
 This image shows two regions in the cloud: the upper-right part of the filament shown here is Barnard 211, while the lower-left part is Barnard 213.

-The submillimetre-wavelength observations from the LABOCA camera on APEX, which reveal the heat glow of the cosmic dust grains, are shown here in orange tones.
+The submillimeter-wavelength observations from the LABOCA camera on APEX, which reveal the heat glow of the cosmic dust grains, are shown here in orange tones.
 They are superimposed on a visible-light image of the region, which shows the rich background of stars.
 The bright star above the filament is φ Tauri.
 Credit: ESO/APEX (MPIfR/ESO/OSO)/A. Hacar et al./Digitized Sky Survey 2.
 Acknowledgment: Davide De Martin.

 Alpha Centauri and Its Surroundings

 This wide-field view of the sky around the bright star Alpha Centauri was created from photographic images forming part of the Digitized Sky Survey 2.
 The star appears so big just because of the scattering of light by the telescope’s optics as well as in the photographic emulsion.
 Alpha Centauri is the closest star system to the Solar System.
 Credit: ESO/Digitized Sky Survey 2.
-Acknowledgement: Davide De Martin
+Acknowledgment: Davide De Martin

 Variable Stars Close to the Galactic Center

 This image, captured with the VISTA infrared survey telescope, as part of the Variables in the Via Lactea (VVV) ESO public survey, shows the central part of the Milky Way.
-While normally hidden behind obscuring dust, the infrared capabilities of VISTA allow to study the stars close to the galactic centre.
+While normally hidden behind obscuring dust, the infrared capabilities of VISTA allow to study the stars close to the galactic center.